GreenWay construction updates

 The missing links works include:

-- A tunnel under Davis Street and a new boardwalk from Davis Street to Johnson Park (upcoming, from 8 April 2024)
+• A tunnel under Davis Street and a new boardwalk from Davis Street to Johnson Park (in progress)

 Council has engaged Gartner Rose as the contractor for the design and construction of the GreenWay in-corridor works.
 Construction has commenced in late August 2023 and is anticipated to be completed in 2025.